isc-projects/kea/doc/sphinx/arm/classify.rst

     class associated with it, or has a class which matches one of the packet's classes.

-7. The server looks for host reservations.
+8. The server looks for host reservations.
 If an identifier from the incoming packet matches a host reservation in the subnet or shared network, the packet is associated with the ``KNOWN`` class and all classes of the host reservation.
 If a reservation is not found, the packet is assigned to the ``UNKNOWN`` class.

-8. Classes with matching expressions - directly, or indirectly using the ``KNOWN``/``UNKNOWN`` built-in classes and not marked for later evaluation ("on request") - are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns ``true`` (a match), the incoming packet is associated with the class.
+9. Classes with matching expressions - directly, or indirectly using the ``KNOWN``/``UNKNOWN`` built-in classes and not marked for later evaluation ("on request") - are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns ``true`` (a match), the incoming packet is associated with the class.
 After a subnet is selected, the server determines whether there is a reservation for a given client.
-Therefore, it is not possible to use ``KNOWN``/``UNKNOWN`` classes to select a shared network or a subnet.
+Therefore, it is not possible to use the ``UNKNOWN`` class to select a shared network or a subnet, and for using the ``KNOWN`` class only global reservations can be used and the ``early-global-reservations-lookup`` parameter must be configured to true

-9. When the incoming packet belongs to the special class ``DROP``, it is dropped and an informational message is logged with the packet information.
+10. When the incoming packet belongs to the special class ``DROP``, it is dropped and an informational message is logged with the packet information.
 Since Kea version 1.9.8, it is permissible to make the ``DROP`` class dependent on the ``KNOWN``/``UNKNOWN`` classes.

-10. If needed, addresses and prefixes from pools are assigned, possibly based on the class information when some pools are reserved for class members.
+11. If needed, addresses and prefixes from pools are assigned, possibly based on the class information when some pools are reserved for class members.

-11. Classes marked as "required" are evaluated in the order in which they are listed: first the shared network, then the subnet, and finally the pools that assigned resources belong to.
+12. Classes marked as "required" are evaluated in the order in which they are listed: first the shared network, then the subnet, and finally the pools that assigned resources belong to.

-12. Options are assigned, again possibly based on the class information in the order that classes were associated with the incoming packet.
+13. Options are assigned, again possibly based on the class information in the order that classes were associated with the incoming packet.
     For DHCPv4 private and code 43 options, this includes option definitions specified within classes.